-With as many as 700,000 veterans and armed forces personnel from the war in Afghanistan and Iraq expected to enter the military and VA health care systems in the coming years, I believe it is our solemn and moral obligation to make sure that benefits and health care keep pace with the rising numbers of those who have served.
-This is an area of federal spending where scrimping is unconscionable, and where bureaucratic delays are unacceptable.
-I look forward to continuing my efforts to secure the benefits that our veterans deserve.
-It is critical that we ensure that the voices of Colorado's veterans are heard and that they are shown the respect they have earned.
+Colorado is the proud home to over 400,000 veterans, and I believe it is our solemn and moral obligation to make sure that benefits and health care keep pace with the rising numbers of those who have served.
+This is an area of federal spending where cutting services is unconscionable, and where bureaucratic delays are unacceptable.
+I look forward to continuing my efforts to secure for our veterans the benefits they deserve, ensure that the voices of Colorado's veterans are heard and guarantee that they are shown the respect they have earned.

 Fitzsimons Veterans Medical Center

-The United States military is the strongest, most capable force in the world because of the professionalism, courage and commitment of our men and women in uniform.
-The troops who defend this nation understand the true meaning of hard work, the importance of teamwork and the rewards that come to those who don't quit until a job is done right.
+The U.S. military is the strongest, most capable force in the world because of the professionalism, courage and commitment of our men and women in uniform.
+The troops who defend our nation understand the true meaning of hard work, the importance of teamwork and the rewards that come to those who don't quit until a job is done right.
 The same skills, work ethic and pride that can be found in our uniformed personnel carry through to the civilian workforce in our veterans.
 No one who has served our country in uniform should be without work after they leave the military, and Congress must do everything in its power to help our veterans make a smooth transition into the civilian workforce.
 That's why I was proud to support the Veterans Job Corps Act and other legislation designed to ensure that our military heroes have the skills and opportunity to find good paying jobs and long-term careers once they leave the service.

 Bringing a National Veterans' Cemetery to Southern Colorado